-He also explained that there are four kinds of eligible persons: 1) farmer without land, 2) resident without land, 3) current land owner not listed in the Settlement and Land Records Development (SLRD) list; in case the official land transfer procedure is not done, 4) official land owner listed in SLRD list.
-Then he explained about the basic framework of assistance, special arrangement such as support for relocation and support after relocation for resettlement.
-Regarding the assistance for Expanded Area of Area 2-1, he explained about proposed compensation/assistance for assets such as cash compensation at full replacement cost for land and house, cash compensation at 2 times of the current market price for other structures (hut, kitchen, toilet), cash assistance per animal for large size livestock (cow and buffalo only), then cash assistance at the current market price if agricultural machines are not able to be used for agriculture work after relocation.
-The priority has been given to provide job opportunities to the resettled project affected persons (PAPs).
-Then he explained about the difference of house and hut by picture.
-He said that a house is defined by document and structure.
-For document, a house must have family certificate of residents.
-The house should have pillar, roof, wall, floor and door, having kitchen (inside or outside the structure) and sleeping place, and having sufficient equipment for continuous residency.
+He also explained that there are four kinds of eligible persons: 1) farmer without land, 2) resident without land, 3) current land owner not listed in the SLRD list; in case the official land transfer procedure is not done (e.g. inheritance case), 4) official land owner listed in the SLRD list with the examples.
+Then, he explained about the basic framework of assistance, special arrangement such as support for relocation and support after relocation for resettlement.
+Regarding the assistance for Expanded Area 2 of Area 2-1, he explained about proposed compensation/assistance for assets such as cash compensation at full replacement cost for land and substitute house or room with necessary infrastructure in a resettlement site and with cash assistance to different floor area if it is smaller than the substitute house or room than a previously living places at own land inside Expanded Area 2 of Area 2-1.
+It includes houses that had previously existed inside Thilawa SEZ but demolished due to notices, and cash assistance for other structures (hut).
+Then, he explained about the difference between a house and a hut.
+He said that a house is defined by the document which explains family information and structure.
+The house is also identified by pillar, roof, wall, floor and door, kitchen (inside or outside the structure), sleeping place, and sufficient equipment for continuous residency.
+He also explained about proposed compensation/ assistance for movable assets such as cash assistance for large size livestock (cow and buffalo only), and cash assistance at the market price for agricultural machines if they are not able to be used after relocation.
+He also explained that there is a priority to provide a job for the resettled PAPs.

-After that, he continued the explanation of compensation/assistance for income loss as cash assistance for 3 years of yield amount in total in the current market price for paddy farmer who obtain income from cultivating rice at own paddy, cash assistance for 6 years of yield amount in total in the current market price for farmer who obtain income from cultivating rice at other than own paddy, cash assistance for 3 years of yield amount and/or number of trees in total in the current market price for vegetable/tree farmer at own land, cash assistance for 4 years of yield amount and/or number of trees in total in the current market price for vegetable/tree farmer at other than own land, cash assistance for 3 years of income from cow and buffalo for milking for livestock farmer, cash assistance for non-working period for moving (i.e. 7 working days) for contracted workers, daily workers and self-employed.
+After that, he continued the explanation of compensation/assistance for income loss as cash assistance as follows: (1) for 3 years of yield amount in total for paddy farmer whose obtain income from cultivating rice at own paddy, (2) cash assistance for 6 years of yield amount in total for farmer who obtain income from cultivating rice at other than own paddy, (3) cash assistance for 3 years of yield amount and/or number of trees in total for vegetable/tree farmer at own land, (4) for 4 years of yield amount and/or number of trees in total for vegetable/tree farmer at other than own land.
+These amounts are calculated based on current market price.
+Besides that, assistance includes (5) for 3 years of income from cow and buffalo for milking for livestock farmer, (6) cash assistance of 34,000 kyats for 7 working days in total person for non-working period due to moving for contracted workers, daily workers and self-employed people.

-Regarding the special arrangement and allowance, he explained it as one-time cash assistance for moving cost, one-time cash assistance for commuting cost as per the number of workers and students, one-time cash assistance for those who cooperate on time relocation as cooperation assistance, in kind assistance for loss of assets and if a project affected household (PAH) has a special/considerable reason to relocate another place and such a request will be considered by township level committee of the Resettlement Implementation Committee (RIC) and reported to and concurred by YRG, and in kind assistance as Income Restoration Program (IRP) to enhance vocational opportunities of those PAPs who are interested.
-Then he explained that for special assistance for vulnerable groups, i.e. the poor household, woman headed household, household with disabled or elderly persons who will be able to receive 40,000 Kyats per person as a one-time cash assistance.
+Regarding relocation assistance, he explained it was one-time cash assistance for moving cost, one-time cash assistance for commuting cost as per the number of workers and students, one-time cash assistance for those who cooperate on time relocation as cooperation assistance.
+If a PAH has a special/considerable reason to relocate another place and such requests, it is considered by township committee of the resettlement implementation committee (RIC) and reported and collaborated with YRG and in-kind assistance as IRP to enhance vocational opportunities of those PAPs who are interested.
+Then, he explained special assistance for vulnerable groups (i.e. the poor household, woman headed household, household with disabled or elderly persons) to receive 40,000 Kyats per person as one-time cash assistance.